1.1 Policy Statement

-- Applications should be duly recommended by the appropriate authorized person, such as in case of a faculty member, the Head of the Department and approved by the Dean of the School and should be accompanied by the letter of invitation from the conference organizer.
+- Applications should be duly recommended by appropriate authorized person, such as case of faculty member, the Head of Department and approved by Dean of School and should be accompanied by letter of invitation the conference organizer.

-- Ordinarily one should have put in a minimum of three years in the University service before being eligible to receive financial assistance for participating in international conference/symposia.
+- Ordinarily one should have put in minimum of three years in University service before being eligible to receive financial assistance for participating in international conference/symposia.

-- School shall provide a lump sum amount for participation in conference/seminar/workshop irrespective of the duration of the conference and the country hosting the events.
+- School shall provide lump sum amount for participation in conference/seminar/workshop irrespective of duration the conference and the country hosting the events.

 1.10 Ethical Considerations